Tutorial: llmPrompt SwiftUI

 If you run into problem using HTTPS on your device, the error code displayed by Xcode may help you debug.
 This post has a list of them near the end of the thread.

-Build and run your app and you should now be able to connect your mobile front end to your back end via HTTPS.
+Finally, change the harness property of your Rein instantiation in AgentApp.swift from https://mada.eecs.umich.edu to https://YOUR_SERVER_IP.
+Build and run your app and you should now be able to connect your mobile front end to your harness via HTTPS.
+Your front end must work with both mada.eecs.umich.edu and your own harness.

 Front-end submission guidelines